 - have a working credit balance greater than zero.

-- a NSA or YA (other) recipient is no longer unemployed
+- a JSP or YA (other) recipient is no longer unemployed

 - a DSP recipient now has a continuing ability to work for 30 hours or more